-The historical Impact Area is located in the southwestern portion of Fort Ord.
+The historical Impact Area is located in the southwestern portion of the former Fort Ord.
 The Impact Area contains several former ranges, with specific target areas having the highest densities of MEC.
 The Army is conducting a remedial action within a 6,560-acre portion of the Impact Area.
 This area is fenced, posted with warning signs, and is off-limits to unauthorized people.

-Track 2 Bureau of Land Management (BLM) Area B – The Northern Portion of the Fort Ord National Monument
+Track 2 Bureau of Land Management (BLM) Area B and MRS-16: The Northern Portion of the Fort Ord National Monument

 In 1996, the Army transferred 7,205 acres to the Bureau of Land Management (BLM) at the former Fort Ord to be managed as a habitat reserve.
 The property, which includes 86 miles of trails, is extensively used for hiking, bicycling and horseback riding by local residents and tourists.
 On April 20, 2012 the President designated these lands (as well as land pending transfer to the BLM as a habitat reserve) as the Fort Ord National Monument.
 During the long history of Fort Ord as an Army training facility, many areas were used for training involving military munitions.
 The training often resulted in munitions and explosives of concern or MEC remaining on those areas.
 The Army has conducted investigation, sampling, and removal of MEC within the transferred BLM lands.

 Visitors who comply with posted restrictions and remain on designated trails on the Fort Ord National Monument are safe from munition risk.
-The Army conducted a comprehensive evaluation of BLM Area B in terms of explosives safety.
+The Army conducted a comprehensive evaluation of BLM Area B (approximately 1500 acres) in terms of explosives safety.
 BLM Area B is located in the northern portion of the Fort Ord National Monument.
 This evaluation also included the final review of MRS-16, where removals of MEC were conducted following a prescribed burn in 2006.